 Many, but not all, secondary schools have catchment (or designated) areas.

-Consider how your child will get to school
+Think about how your child will get to school

 To find out where your nearest school is, contact us.